saagor16/B9A11-Server-Volunter/README.md

 ## Description

-The server-side of the Volunteer Management Website is built to handle all the backend operations including user authentication, data storage, and API endpoints.
-The server is powered by **Express.js** and **MongoDB Atlas** to ensure efficient and scalable performance.
+The server-side of the Volunteer Management Website is designed to handle all backend operations including user authentication, data storage, and API endpoints.
+It aims to provide a scalable and efficient solution for managing volunteers.

 ## Features

-- User authentication (registration, login, logout)
-- Volunteer data management
-- Secure API endpoints
-- Data storage with MongoDB Atlas
-- Integration with the client-side application
+- **User Authentication**: Registration, login, and logout functionality.
+- **Volunteer Data Management**: Add, update, and delete volunteer information.
+- **Secure API Endpoints**: Ensuring secure data transactions between client and server.

 ## Technologies Used